 3) Answer “Passage A ONLY” Questions

-While Passage A is fresh in your mind, skip to the first set of questions that are about Passage A only, and answer all of them.
+While Passage A is still fresh in your mind, skip to the first set of questions that are about Passage A only, and answer all of them.
 Finish these before moving on.
 As I’ve noted above, though these questions may not be explicitly labeled “Passage A,” you’ll be able to tell from their content that they’re asking about that first passage.

 4) Read Passage B